zfatehi/The-Non-Programmer-s-Guide-to-Python/Lesson 1.md

 >>> len(movies[0])+len(movies[1])
 42
 ```
+(Before we go on, can we just talk about how the length of the "Life of Pi" and "Monty Python and the Holy Grail" strings together is 42?
+Coincidence?
+I think not.)

+Okay, back to it:
 What is the difference between these two?
 The first one creates a new string by combining the two in the positions 0 and 1 and takes the length, and the second one takes the length of both individually and adds them.
 You get the same result.